Bibliography

 🔗 The initiative's website https://actinitiative.org/

-🔗 the sheet relating to ACT, from the ABC overview of methods.
+🔗 the fact sheet related to ACT, from ABC's panorama of methods.

 Science Based Targets Initiative (SBT)

-The SBT initiative is led by the CDP, the WRI and the World Wide Fund for Nature (WWF), with the support of theUnited Nations Global Compact (UNGC) and the coalition We Mean Business.
-This project aims to push companies to set reduction targets in line with IPCC recommendations, and in particular with scenarios limiting warming to 1.5°C and +2°C. Several tools are provided by the coalition so that each company can develop its targets in coherence with sectoral scenarios, particularly those of the International Energy Agency (IEA).
+The SBT initiative is led by CDP, WRI and the World Wide Fund for Nature (WWF), with the support of theUnited Nations Global Compact (UNGC) and the coalition We Mean Business.
+This project aims to push companies to set reduction targets aligned with the IPCC's recommendations, and in particular with scenarios limiting warming to 1.5°C and +2°C. Several tools are provided by the coalition so that each company can develop its targets in line with sectoral scenarios, notably those of the International Energy Agency (IEA).

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 National Low Carbon Strategy (SNBC)

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 Resources on Communication

-Carbon accounting as well as action to combat climate change and promote the low-carbon transition have become a real communication, image and positioning issue.
+Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real issue for communication, image and stance.

-This charter proposes a consensus among its signatories on respect for communication principles around quality carbon accounting, embedded in an active contribution to the transition of our society towards a decarbonised model.
+This charter proposes a consensus among its signatories regarding respect for communication principles around quality carbon accounting, forming part of an active contribution to society's transition towards a decarbonised model.

 Communication guide on climate issues

-Carbon accounting as well as action to combat climate change and promote the low-carbon transition have become a real communication, image and positioning issue.
+Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real issue for communication, image and stance.

 This guide offers:

-• Definitions, wording elements and communication principles around quality carbon accounting, embedded in an active contribution to the transition of our society towards a decarbonised model.
+Definitions, messaging elements and communication principles around quality carbon accounting, embedded in an active contribution to our society's transition to a decarbonised model.

-• Application advice on creating an environment conducive to good communication (non-exhaustive)
+Application advice on creating an environment conducive to effective communication (non-exhaustive)

 Other resources